sigcsets/sigcse2016/_posts/2014-05-15-cfp-posted.markdown

 title:  "Call For Papers Posted"
 date:   2014-05-15
 categories: update
+icon: info-circle
 ---

 The SIGCSE 2015 call for papers has been posted.

 This year's theme is <b>{{site.data.main.theme}}</b>.
-Papers, posters, workshops, and special sessions exploring this theme---or, more broadly, the themes of computing education from youth through lifelong learner---are welcomed.
+Papers, posters, workshops, and special sessions exploring this theme---or, more broadly, the themes of computing education as it pertains to teaching and learning for young or old alike---are welcomed.

 We'll announce (via the website, Twitter, and other mechanisms) as the deadline approaches and our submission system comes online.